WINDER LAW FIRM

 In 2015, the Kristin Renee Foundation filed a lawsuit against the Army for what it claimed was reckless and negligent handling of toxic chemicals.
 The lawsuit was dismissed in 2016 because the court lacked jurisdiction to hear the case.

-People who lived or worked at or near Fort Detrick during the contamination and developed an illness linked to the contaminants may be eligible to file a lawsuit.
+People who lived or worked at or near Fort Detrick during the contamination and developed an illness associated with contaminants may be eligible to file a lawsuit.
 These can include military members, family members, civilian base employees, and nearby residents and workers.

 Fort Detrick’s Role in the U.S. Military